 This product is a projection screen made from water, which allows for an image or video to be projected directly onto it.
-One of the unique selling points of this innovative product is that, unlike a normal screen which is visible or needs to be lowered from a ceiling, the screen of water can appear instantly as if from nowhere.
+One of the unique selling points of this innovative product is that, unlike a normal screen which is visible or needs to be lowered from a ceiling, the water projection screen can appear instantly as if from nowhere.

 There are two different products used to create the water projection screen and they’re often used in different scenarios – a Water Screen which uses falling water and is most commonly used indoors, and a Plate Screen which forces water upwards and is only suitable for outdoor applications.